 Making the right career decisions for the right reasons is what this is all about.
-In an effort to help make decisions based on fact rather than emotion, I wanted to share a framework.
+In an effort to help make decisions based on fact rather than emotion, I wanted to share a decision making framework.

 Here are just some of the career decisions you might be faced with:

 - You are new to the workforce and need to determine which job/occupation/industry to pursue

 - You want to change jobs, so which jobs are best suited to you?

 - You have a couple (or more) offers on the table, which one will you choose?

 This is what the decision making framework looks like

 Your options go along the top of the matrix.
 I have labeled them job 1, job 2, job 3, job 4.

 Your criteria for your next role goes down the left column.
 So let’s talk about your criteria.
 What is important to you?
 It could be skills, values, lifestyle.
 If you haven’t yet determined what is most important to you, you’ll want to do that NOW.

 Rank the importance of each of these as a 1, 2 or 3.
 Next, place the values you ranked as “1” in the decision-making matrix.
 These are some of the important things you need or want in your next career.

 - Advancing my career